MODELING the BC&G in S (1:64) Scale

 BC&G Hoppers

 BC&G Combine X-6 was modeled by splicing together halves of two American Flyer heavyweight combines.
 The baggage doors and truss rods were scratch built.
 American Models passenger car trucks were installed.
-The interior has seats from an unknown manufacturer.
-The model was painted and lettered with custom decals.
+The interior has the long dining table of the prototype and a couple of workers sitting at it.
+New end sills and railings were added.

 CONSOLIDATIONS #4, #13 and #14

-All three of the BC&G's Consolidations were modeled from the excellent S HELPER SERVICE Consolidations.
+All three of the BC&G's Consolidations were modeled from the excellent S Helper Service Consolidations, no longer in production.
 Prototypically correct details were added and appliances were relocated to more accurately represent the specific prototype.
 Freelanced modifications to the coal bunkers on the tenders were made on each engine to provide some visual variety.
-An airtank was added to the pilot of each engine, as was the BC&G's practice.
+An air tank was added to the pilot of each engine, as was the BC&G's practice.
 Appropriate number plates were fitted and the engines were repainted and lettered with custom decals.

-As no model of anything similar to a Mack Model AC rail bus is available in "S", this model was scratchbuilt, primarily from styrene.
-It is powered by a can motor located under the floor driving the rear wheels through a
+This model of the BC&G's Mack Model AC rail bus was scratchbuilt in 1991.
+It is powered by a can motor located under the floor driving the rear wheels through a NWSL gear box.
+The unit is equipped with a Soundtraxx Tsunamii2 Goose decoder and current keeper.
+There is a faux floor, seats and passengers.

 Clark Side Dump Gondolas